A Note on Sources and Methodology

 The scholarship of the past two decades has fundamentally revised what is known about gender and sexuality in the Byzantine Empire and medieval ecclesiastical communities.
 This revision is not a matter of reading modern identities backward into the past.
 It is the result of close work with primary sources — art, medical treatises, hagiographic texts, legal codes, and liturgical manuscripts — that reveal a medieval world far more complex in its gender arrangements than the retrospective imagination of Victorian and early modern scholars allowed.

-Roland Betancourt’s Byzantine Intersectionality: Sexuality, Gender, and Race in the Middle Ages (Princeton University Press, 2020) — winner of the Medieval Academy of America’s Jerome E. Singerman Prize and a finalist for the American Academy of Religion award — is the most comprehensive recent synthesis of this material.
+Roland Betancourt’s Byzantine Intersectionality: Sexuality, Gender, and Race in the Middle Ages (Princeton University Press, 2020) — winner of the Medieval Academy of America’s Jerome E. Singerman Prize and a finalist for the American Academy of Religion award — is among the most prominent recent treatments of this material.
 Betancourt documents, through art and literature, transgender monks who lived their entire lives in all-male monastic communities as men; narratives of same-gender desire in imperial and ecclesiastical contexts; and the figure of the eunuch, which Byzantine society understood not as a pathological deviation but as a distinct third gender position — male in biological sex, but carrying social meaning that neither the male nor female category fully captured.

 Kathryn Ringrose’s The Perfect Servant: Eunuchs and the Social Construction of Gender in Byzantium (University of Chicago Press, 2003) remains the standard scholarly work on this subject.
 Ringrose argues that Byzantine society — particularly from the eighth through the eleventh centuries, precisely the period of mosaic’s greatest artistic achievement — had developed a flexible, multi-category understanding of gender that went substantially beyond the binary model.
 Eunuchs occupied positions of enormous power in the imperial court: chamberlains of the imperial bedchamber, military commanders, senior administrators, and leading church officials.
 The eunuch’s role as mediator between male and female social spheres was not merely tolerated but institutionally structured.